Frequently Asked Questions

 Birth is so much more than just a physical event.
 It is emotional, mental, and deeply spiritual as well.
 It’s a life changing experience that deserves whole-person support.

-As your doula, I stay by your side continuously, offering comfort measures, encouragement for you and your partner, faith-based presence, advocacy tools, and practical guidance so you feel seen, heard, and supported at every step.
+As your doula, we will stay by your side continuously, offering comfort measures, encouragement for you and your partner, faith-based presence, advocacy tools, and practical guidance so you feel seen, heard, and supported at every step.

 Together, midwives and doulas make an amazing team, but we serve in different and both very important roles.
 You don’t have to choose one or the other...
 YOU CAN HAVE BOTH!!!